Hazel Green Academy is a former private school that operated between 1880 and 1983 in the Appalachian Mountains of eastern Kentucky.

 The Division of Home Ministries, the branch of the Christian Church that was then overseeing the Academy, began turning over administrative and financial responsibility to local officials.
 1 Hazel Green Academy became an independent institution affiliated with the Christian Church in 1971.
 The school started a major push to strengthen its fundraising and recruitment efforts to lower teacher turnover and to boost enrollment.

-It was only a temporary solution to a long-term decline of the school.
+It was only a temporary solution to the long-term decline of the school.
 On June 30, 1983, owing to an increasing fiscal deficit, the Board of Directors voted not to reopen that fall.
 2

 Administration & Classroom Building